bainjen/blog-posts/erros.md

 Now that we've moved past the initial shock and befuddlement of error messages, we can see that they exist for a reason, which is to point you to the portion of your code the computer cannot read!

-With this new-found realization that error messages meant to point us in the right direction, tracking down errors becomes something like a scavenger hunt.
+With this new-found realization that error messages are meant to point us in the right direction, tracking down errors becomes something like a scavenger hunt.
 Each error is speck on the road map to building successful code.
 Follow the bread crumbs!

 ## learn the patterns